bryanhitc/payment-engine/README.md

 # Payment Engine

-For an in-depth explanation, please read the code + associated comments.
+For an in-depth explanation, please read the code, associated comments, and tests.

 ## Invariants